 and discover hidden gems and authentic culture along the way.

-Our Boutique stay is located near the Golden Temple and is just minutes from Gurudwara Shaheed Baba Deep Singh Ji.
-Browse through a shopping street, savour local cuisine or learn about the religious history of Gurudwaras.
+Our boutique hotel is located near the Golden Temple and is just minutes from Gurudwara Shaheed Baba Deep Singh Ji.
+Browse through a shopping street, savour local cuisine or learn about the religious history of Gurudwara's.

 The Golden Temple

 The Harmandir Sahib in Amritsar, Punjab is the holiest shrine of Sikhism.
 Previously (and still more commonly) known as the Golden Temple, it was officially renamed Harmandir Sahib in March 2005.

 Under the instructions of Guru Amar Das, this city was founded by Guru Ram Das in 1574.
 Guru Ram Das began excavation of the Amritsar Sarovar (tank) in 1577.
 It was ready by 1581.
 This tank was renovated by Guru Arjun in 1586.
 Since then this city is known as Amritsar (after the name of the sarovar).
 By 1601, the Golden Temple was fully ready.
 In 1603-04 the first volume of Guru Granth Sahib (the holy book of Sikhs), the Sikh scriptures, was prepared in the city and was installed at Harmandir Sahib on August 16, 1604.

 In the early 19th Century, 100 kg of gold was applied to the inverted lotus shaped dome and decorative marble was added.
 All this gold and marble work took place under the patronage of Maharaja Ranjit Singh (The legendary Warrior King was a major donor of money and materials for the shrine).

 The axis of the golden temple is neither North, South, East nor West.
 It has four entry gates symbolising that the temple is open to all religions Hindu, Muslim, Sikh, and Christians.